annell/ecs-cpp/Readme.md

 ## Features
 - Header only library for easy integration.
-- Arena memory allocator of the components.
+- Arena memory allocator of the components allocated on the stack.
 - Quick iteration over entities due to it being efficiently packed which reduces cache misses.
 - Dynamic adding / removing of components.
-- Heavy use of templates and requirements to make misuse of library harder.
+- Heavy use of templates and concepts to make misuse of library harder and error message clearer.
+- Safe concurrent processing of systems.
+- Extensive unit testing of library.

 ## Using this ECS
 Create a container, components it should handle are coded in upfront: